Figma vs Sketch – who is winning the design tools battle?

 There is a large selection of different design tools today that can help improve the design.
 Most of them are suitable mainly for the basics of design.
 Professional designers need tools that will offer them more functions and help create more refined and complex designs.
 That’s why it’s essential to choose the right tool.

 Since there are many design tools on the market today, the question is, which are the best ones?
-In this article, we will compare the two most popular design tools: Figma and Sketch.
+In this article, we will compare the two most popular design tools: Sketch vs Figma.

 What is Figma used for?